spoike/pico8-workshop/1-getting-started.md

 ## Points to review

 - Issue `HELP` to get help, together with a command e.g. `HELP PRINT` to get help entry for that command.
+- `CLS` for clearing the screen
+- `PRINT` for drawing text on the screen
+- `RECTFILL` and `CIRCFILL` to draw a filled rectangle and filled circle respectively
 - Press escape key (<kbd>Esc</kbd>) to toggle between the editor and the terminal
 - Hit `CTRL-R` or issue `RUN` command in the console to run the currently loaded cartridge
 - `SAVE MYGAME` to save the program as the cartridge file "mygame.p8", `SAVE @URL` to share the program in education version.